-County Code Section 18.10.133 (B) allows for the extension of a Tentative Map for a period not to exceed a total of five years from the date of original expiration, if an application for extension is filed prior to the expiration of the conditionally approved Tentative Map.
-This mirrors the language in the Subdivision Map Act, Government Code Section 66452.6 (e).
-County Code requires that requests to extend tentative maps be processed pursuant to Level VI (Planning Commission) review for Subdivisions of 5-19 lots.
+County Code sections 14.01.316(A) and 18.10.133(B) allow for the extension of a Tentative Map for a period not to exceed a total of five years from the date of original expiration, if an application for extension is filed prior to the expiration of the conditionally approved Tentative Map.
+This mirrors the language in the Subdivision Map Act, Government Code Section 66452.
+County Code requires that requests to extend Tentative Maps be processed pursuant to Level VI (Planning Commission) review for Subdivisions of 5-19 lots.